g200kg/webaudio-controls/README.md

 `webaudio-knob` | `webaudio-slider` | `webaudio-switch`
 **description**: Each control can be setup and redraw by calling this function from JavaScript.

+### setNote(state,note)
+`webaudio-keyboard`
+**description**: webaudio-keyboard can be setup pressing state with this function from JavaScript. corresponding key specified by the `note` is pressed if the `state` is non-zero otherwise the key is released.
+This function will NOT fire the 'change' event.

 ---
 ## Events
 ### 'change'
 `webaudio-knob` | `webaudio-slider` | `webaudio-switch` | `webaudio-keyboard`
 **description**: 'change' event is emitted everytime value changes.
-**Note**: The addEventListener() function is recommended for event handler setup instead of 'onchange=' attribute. 'onchange=' attribute seems not work on Safari.
+In the event handler of `webaudio-knob`,`webaudio-slider` or `webaudio-switch`, current value can be get with referring `event.target.value`.

 ```
 var knobs = document.getElementsByTagName('webaudio-knob');